anvaka/time/README.md

 # Why?

-I was just curios.
+I was just curious.
 I had this idea of `Google Sheets as a Database` for a while, and wanted to have a tool to track time that is tailored to my needs.
 So it was a good excuse to play with it, and have one more tool in my professional toolset :).